QueraTeam/talks/New Python Features/content.md

 ## Report Issues

-If you found an issue or have a suggestion, please tell us.
+If you found an issue or have a suggestion, feel free to contact us.

 <a class="github-button" href="https://github.com/QueraTeam/presentations/issues" data-icon="octicon-issue-opened" data-size="large" aria-label="Issue QueraTeam/presentations on GitHub">Report Issues</a>